marmello77/network-significance/README.md

 6. Compare the difference calculated for the two original networks against the distribution of randomized differences.

-We first wrote this script to be used in a series of papers published by our lab since 2016, and since then we have been updating it to make the code shorter, faster, and easier to use.
+We first wrote this script to be used in a [paper about species interactions](https://doi.org/10.1371/journal.pone.0167161).
+Then we have used it in several papers published by our lab.
+Since its debut we have been updating this script to make the code shorter, faster, and easier to use.

 ## List of files